“Tropical self-catering retreat with a lovely infinity pool and spectacular views over the bays of Tong Nai Pan (sleeps 2-8)”

 All villas have panoramic views of the sea and surrounding landscape from their beds and private decks.
 But best of all is the shared saltwater infinity pool, tiled in natural stone and reflecting a traditional sala, a handful of tall, swishing coconut palms, and the clouds beyond.

-- A friendly caretaker, keen to help with anything you may need, and a cook on request
+- The friendly caretaker can help with anything you may need, including a cook on request

-- The price for the view is a steep hill with lots of stairs
+- The flipside of the view is a steep hill with lots of stairs

 - You'll need motorised transport to get to beaches and restaurants (the owner can recommend trustworthy rentals)